- Actions have consequences.

 - (Edit 08/Nov/2017): Memes that are non-technical, edgy, or inappropriate (including but not limited to NSFW, suicide references, racism, hate, and violence).

-We all expect IRC to be a place for free, casual conversation.
+We all expect IRC to be a place for free, casual conversation, and so things such as advertising are not permitted.
 However, it is important to remember that not everyone shares your viewpoints or beliefs.
 Be polite and respectful of other people’s opinions.

 We, the admins/mods, are not going to police the IRC; but, repeatedly spewing hateful and/or violent language or extreme racism will get you muted or banned.
 This includes public or private harassment, regardless of whether the target of the harassment is in the channel.